Heather Beardmore

 Heather graduated in Computer Science and then began a career in the IT industry working for some of the top computer software vendors in the world.
 Initially entering the profession as a computer programmer Heather rose to the position of Professional Services Director.
 She built professional services teams from zero eventually managing a team of 120 consultants both in the UK and internationally.
 In 2004 Heather started Halpenfield Ltd, a specialist BI & Analytics company.
 Halpenfield delivers data driven solutions on premise or in the cloud to businesses in the UK, EMEA and USA.

-David Cleevely CBE FREng, FIET is the Chairman of the Raspberry Pi Foundation and Raspberry Pi (Trading) Ltd. He is the founder and former Chairman of telecoms consultancy Analysys (acquired by Datatec International in 2004).
+David Cleevely CBE FREng, FIET is the Chairman of the Raspberry Pi Foundation.
+He is the founder and former Chairman of telecoms consultancy Analysys (acquired by Datatec International in 2004).
 In 1998, he co-founded the web based antibody company Abcam (ABC.L) with Jonathan Milner and was Chairman until November 2009.
-In late 2004 he co-founded the 3G femto base station company, 3Way Networks, which was sold to Airvana in April 2007.
-He has invested in over 55 companies and is Chairman of four of them, including the award winning restaurant “Bocca di Lupo” and its gelateria subsidiary, Gelupo.
-He has been a prime mover behind Cambridge Network, co-founder of Cambridge Wireless, co-founder and Chairman of Cambridge Angels and is a member of the IET Communications Policy Panel.
-For 8 years until March 2009 he was a member of the Ofcom Spectrum Advisory Board.
+He has co-founded several other companies and is Chairman of two of them, including the award winning restaurant “Bocca di Lupo” and its gelateria subsidiary, Gelupo.
+He has been a director of two quoted companies.
+He has been active in promoting Cambridge.
+He was a prime mover behind Cambridge Network, co-founder of Cambridge Wireless, co-founder and Chairman of Cambridge Angels, Founding Director of the Centre for Science and Policy at the University of Cambridge and Vice Chair of the Cambridgeshire and Peterborough Independent Economic Commission.
+Other policy work has included membership of the IET Communications Policy Panel, the Ofcom Spectrum Advisory Board and the Enterprise Committee and the National Engineering Policy Group at the Royal Academy of Engineering.
 From 2001 to 2008 he was a member of the Ministry of Defence Board overseeing information systems and services (DES-ISS, formerly the Defence Communications Services Agency).
+In addition to Raspberry Pi, his charitable work includes the Cambridge Science Centre, which he helped set up and fund in 2013 and continues as Chair.
 After being sponsored to study Cybernetics at Reading by Post Office Telecommunications, he joined their Long Range Studies Division.
 A PhD at Cambridge was then followed by the Economist Intelligence Unit in London.
-He is a Fellow of the Royal Academy of Engineering and the IET and he has recently held an Industrial Fellowship at the University of Cambridge Computer Laboratory.
-In 2009 he was appointed the Founding Director and Executive Committee Member of the Centre for Science and Policy, University of Cambridge and was Chair until June 2018.
+He is a Fellow of the Royal Academy of Engineering and the IET.
 He was elected a Fellow Commoner of Queens College, Cambridge in 2013 and an Honorary Fellow of Trinity Hall in 2015.
 He was awarded a CBE in the Queen’s New Year Honours List in 2013.

 Akriti Dokania